The Stress-Free Guide to John Muir Trail Permits in 2025: 5 Simple Steps to Rocking the JMT Permit Process & All of Its Quirks

 Backpacking the JMT is worth the JMT permit application hassle.

 While the JMT technically starts at Whitney Portal, getting a Whitney Portal permit is arguably even more competitive than the SOBO John Muir Trail permit.
-Instead of dealing with the Whitney permit system (also a lottery), you can instead opt to start farther south, on the Cottonwood Lakes Trail or the Cottonwood Pass Trail.
+Instead of dealing with the Whitney permit system (also a lottery), you can opt to start farther south, on the Cottonwood Lakes Trail or the Cottonwood Pass Trail.
 Both trails allow you to connect to the JMT and still hike its entire length.
 It’s not a bad option or back-up option.

 When I hiked the John Muir Trail, I ended up starting at the Cottonwood Pass Trail and hiked northbound.